chance2021/lab24-argo-cicd/README.md

    kubectl argo rollouts get rollout my-service-dev-hello-world -n my-service-dev --watch
    ```
 5. Port-forward to the service to see the HTML page served by the updated image.
+   The landing page includes a `Current version` banner plus a reminder to edit `apps/my-service/app/index.html`—change that text, push to GitHub, and watch a new rollout happen end-to-end.

 If anything fails, inspect the workflow pod logs (`argo -n cicd logs -w <workflow-name> -s build-image`), and double-check that your secrets and template parameters match your fork and GHCR repository.